Tyler-Marsh/flickrReactApp/README.md

 # React gallery app
 Using create-react-app tool to display images fetched from flickr's API in the browser.
 To run this project you'll need to get an api_key from flickr.
 Put it inside a file named config.js inside the src directory.
-Here's an example of a good format for it.
 Then import the variable api_key into the app.js component/file.
+Here's an example of my original config.js file.

 const api_key = (your API key here);

 export {api_key}

 # Project requirements